isofarro-archive/php5-error/README.markdown

 * `log_warn('This is a warning message');`
 * `log_fatal('This is a fatal message');`

+Each of these logging functions takes an optional second parameter specifying whether to display this message in the standard output or not.
+Setting the parameter to `true` will show that message.

 We can set a minimum level of logging, for example logging only messages that are warnings or above.
 Each level of logging has a defined constant, (in order of severity):